mkermani144/wanna/README.md

 Installation
 ----
 Wanna is under active development.
 You can see a list of its releases [here](https://github.com/mkermani144/wanna/releases).
-At this time, the only release of the app is [Beta release for Linux](https://github.com/mkermani144/wanna/releases/tag/beta).
-However, you can easily download the repo's source code and build a version suitable for your own platform with just a bit of effort.
+At this time, the latest release of the app is [Flex Alpha release](https://github.com/mkermani144/wanna/releases/tag/Flex-alpha) for Windows and Linux (`.deb` only).
+In addition, you can easily download the repo's source code and build a version suitable for your own platform with just a bit of effort.
 In the near future, other platforms will be officially supported.
 You can also clone the repository to see development version of the app in action:
 ```sh
 git clone https://github.com/mkermani144/wanna.git